How To Deal With A Partner With Anger Issues

 How To Deal With A Partner With Anger Issues: Emotional Detachment

-Emotional detachment protects yourself from someone else’s behaviour by separating your emotions from what they say or do.
+Emotional detachment protects you from someone’s behaviour by separating your emotions from what they say or do.
 It’s important to understand that you are not trying to ignore or deny the other person’s feelings or desires; instead, you are trying not to let their words and actions affect how you feel about yourself.

-For example, if your partner says something hurtful during a disagreement, getting upset and taking it personally is tempting.
-If you become emotionally attached to the situation, your anger will also escalate.
+For example, it’s tempting to get upset and take it personally if your partner says something hurtful during a disagreement.
+Your anger will increase if you start to feel emotionally invested in the circumstance.
 However, if you remain emotionally detached in this situation, the hurtful comment will be much easier to handle since it will have less impact on your self-esteem.

 As a result, you won’t be tempted to “get back at them” by saying something hurtful yourself, which can turn into an endless cycle of anger and retaliation.